nakkaya/emacsd/readme.md

     ssh -p 9090 core@localhost

-unless a password is specified via environment variable SSH password will be the same as user `core` by default.
+unless a password is specified via environment variable by default all passwords will be the same as the default username `core`.
 WebDAV is accessible via

     http://127.0.0.1:9090/disk